Jembe/jembe/docs/installation.rst

       is part of our web application and what URL should display it.
    2. Component **display** method returns HTML that we want to display in user's browser.
 To create HTML we used inline rendering of Jinja2 template.
-We could also use regular string if we wanted.
+We could also use regular string if we wanted to.
-   3. Because we registred this component as page it's HTML contains ``script`` tag to include JavaScript.
+   3. Because we registred this component as page it's HTML must contains ``script`` tag to include Jembe JavaScript.

-5. Lastly we use **route()** decorator to tell Flask what URL should triger our **index** function that will redirect browser to our Jembe Page Componnet "main".
+5. Lastly we use **route()** decorator to tell Flask what URL should redirect browser to our "main" Jembe Page Component.

 To run this application use: